How to Make Easy No Churn Chocolate Peanut Butter Cup and Cookie Ice Cream

 “I scream, you scream, we all scream for ice cream.”

 Ice cream is one of those things that takes me back to my childhood.
 On hot summer Sunday’s at my grandparents we made ice cream.
-In those days there was no electric ice cream maker sitting on the counter, instead we used an old hand crank machine.
-My grandfather would prepare the machine with ice and salt, my grandmother would make the custard and when it was time she would pour it in the canister and then each one of us would take turns cranking the handle.
+In those days there was no electric sitting on the counter, instead we used an old hand crank machine.
+My grandfather would prepare the with ice and salt, my grandmother would make the custard and when it was time she would pour it in the canister and then each one of us would take turns cranking the handle.
 It always looked and seemed easier than it was and after about 10 cranks our little arms were tired and my mom or one of my aunts would take over.

-I have made ice cream with a hand crack machine, with my Cuisinart ice cream maker and with my Kitchen Aid ice cream make attachment and hands down the easiest and best has been n0-churn ice cream.
+I have made ice cream with a hand crack machine, with my and with my Kitchen Aid ice cream make attachment and hands down the easiest and best has been n0-churn ice cream.
 This no churn ice cream requires no ice, salt, no eggs, no freezing a container ahead of time and no machine!
 You simply blend the ingredients, pour them into a lined loaf pan and you freeze it for a few hours and voila, ice cream!

 This easy no churn ice cream recipe is so simple that you could make it this morning and have it for dessert this evening.